Calendly alternative

 Calendly is for meetings.
 StudioDock is for studio revenue.

 Generic scheduling tools solve availability.
-StudioDock solves the broader business layer around bookings: payments, add-ons, embedded flows, repeat customers, and the operational logic of running rentable creative space.
+StudioDock solves the broader business layer around bookings: payments, add-ons, Offers, memberships, embedded flows, repeat clients, request approval, and the operational logic of running rentable creative space or creative sessions.

 Core job

-StudioDockRun studio bookings, payments, add-ons, and customer flows in one system
+StudioDockRun bookings, payments, add-ons, and client flows in one system

 CalendlyCoordinate meetings and appointment-style scheduling